mattbocosoft/presentation-cocoapods/README.md

 # Cocoapods Dependency Manager

 CococaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-CocoaPods enables software developers to integrate 3rd-party libraries, called Pods.
+CocoaPods enables software developers to quickly and easily integrate 3rd-party libraries, called Pods.
 Developers can also use CocoaPods to bundle and share code their own code with other developers.

 1. [Development Environment](dev-environment.md)
 2. [Installing CocoaPods](install-cocoapods.md)